Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at St. Norbert College was 12:1: that means 12 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 199.
-Out of that number, there were 104 male and 95 female faculty members.
+According to the most recent data, the student-faculty ratio at St. Norbert College was 14:1: that means 14 students per one teacher.
+The total number of faculty teaching at the institution is 147.
+This number included 78 men and 69 women.

 Student Population Diversity Graph